 Watch the video with Andrew Stotz or read a summary of the country profile on Thailand.

-Four Pillars of GDP: Driven by investments and private consumption
+Four Pillars of GDP: Driven by private consumption

 A. Stotz Four Elements: Thailand’s rank relative to Asia

-Overall, Thailand is third most attractive in Asia considering all our four elements: Fundamentals, Valuation, Momentum, and Risk.
+Overall, Thailand is moderately attractive considering all our four elements: Fundamentals, Valuation, Momentum, and Risk.

 Are you investing in Thailand?